48th Armored Division (United States)

 The 48th Armored Division was a division of the United States Army National Guard from September 1946 until 1968.
 Most of its units were part of the Florida Army National Guard and the Georgia Army National Guard.
 From 1946 to 1955 it was an infantry division.

-During World War II the denotation 48th Infantry Division was a 'phantom division' created for Operation Quicksilver, part of Operation Fortitude South II.
+During World War II the designation 48th Infantry Division was used during the military deception plan Operation Quicksilver in advance of the 1944 Normandy landings.
+It was reported as part of the deception-only XXXIII Corps and given a "Ghost" divisional patch.

 History

-48th Infantry Division (National Guard)

-The 48th "Hurricane" Infantry Division was formed on 15 September 1946 of Florida and Georgia National Guardsmen.
+The 48th "Hurricane" Infantry Division was formed on 15 September 1946 by Florida and Georgia National Guardsmen.
 The division conducted its first annual training from 18 July to 1 August 1948 at Fort Jackson.